pzaino/pzaino/README.md

    C -->|No| E[I have ran out of ideas...]
 ```

-### Favourite Programming Languages
+### Favorite Programming Languages

-For work I do not mind really, whatever is fine, at work is the project that trully matters and the customers.
+For work I do not mind really, whatever is fine, at work is the project that truly matters and the customers.

 For my free time and fun, I like to play with (from favorite on the left to less favorite on the right):